JeneLitsch/Litan/doc/language/Types.md

 ---

 ## Optional
 An optional type optional&lt;T&gt; (short notatation: ?T) either holds a value of type T or null.
+Any nested optional types are folded to a single optional (e.g. ??int will become ?int).

 ---